-- Construction phase: The initial phase which entails construction of main and supporting mining infrastructures (Mine Development). - Operation and maintenance phase: the phase during which the quarrying activities are carried out and maintenance of the site, related infrastructure, equipment and machinery is done.
+- Exploration phase: the phase where the lithium mineral resource is established and the quantity of availability. - Construction phase: The initial phase which entails construction of main and supporting mining infrastructures (Mine Development). - Operation and maintenance phase: the phase during which the mining activities are carried out and maintenance of the site, related infrastructure, equipment and machinery is done.

-• The decommissioning phase is the time during which the targeted dimension is depleted or of no longer economic value, leading to the cessation of the mining activities.
+• The decommissioning phase is the time during which the targeted ore deposit is depleted or of no longer economic value, leading to the cessation of the mining activities.
 During the operational phase and before decommissioning, the Proponent will need to put site rehabilitation measures in place.
 The decommissioning phase is followed by mine closure and aftercare